Overview of the NHD Philly Project Registration System:

-- This year we are using a standard Google Form.
+- We are using a standard Google Form.
 You simply fill out the required information for each of the projects you are entering (Project type, title, student name, school name, teacher name, etc.).

-- There is an individual Google Form (and specific link) for the Junior Division and Senior Division, so you will not see a division question on the registration form itself.
+- There are separate Google Forms for the Junior Division and Senior Division, so there will not be a question about the divisions on the registration form.

 - Only one teacher may register their students.
 The form does not allow for multiple teachers per project.

-Please make sure that all of your students' projects are correctly registered by February 6 at 6 PM.
-No late registrations - or registration changes - will be accepted.
+Please make sure that all of your students' projects are correctly registered by February 4 at 6 p.m.
+No late registrations—or registration changes—will be accepted.

 Websites and papers are due at the close of registration.
 Submission instructions below; they have not changed significantly since last year.